podoodoo/web3-learning-journal/README.md

 ### 12/12/2022

 Bitcoin uses UTXO model to keep track of user and state/balances and Ethereum uses the Account model.
+UTXO in Bitcoin is like fake credits that allows you to do transactions but you don't really own it.

 ---